 How to Qualify for Social Security Disability Benefits

 Spinal cord injury patients should apply for disability benefits immediately because it takes about 3-5 months to process an application.
+Typically, a social worker at your inpatient rehab facility should be able to help you get this process started.

 According to the Social Security Blue Book (Section 1.04), to qualify for disability benefits, individuals must provide: